RohanNagar/thunder/scripts/README.md

 * `kubernetes` - This holds Kubernetes templates that can be used with few modifications to deploy Thunder on a Kubernetes cluster.
 * `resources` - This holds resource files that are used within script code, such as images, configuration, or data files.
-* `src` - This is the source code for running integration tests against Thunder.
+* `lib` - This is source code that is used in the `tools` scripts.
 All code is written in Node.js.
 * `tools` - This holds scripts that improve development life, such as bootstrapping a new machine, running local dependencies, or running a full integration test.

 ## Available Scripts